CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 Quokka.js is a developer productivity tool for rapid JavaScript / TypeScript prototyping.
 Runtime values are updated and displayed in your IDE next to your code, as you type.

-Press ctl+shift+p(show all command shortcut) in VS Code in windows machine. from here you can create new js file with quokka see start you JS coding
+Press ctl+shift+p(show all command shortcut) in VS Code in windows machine. from here you can create new js file with Quokka see start you JS coding

 ![quokka](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/quokka_js.JPG?raw=true)